KinkumaDesign/BBModel/README.md

 It imports Events, Model, Collection from Backbone.js.
 But it omits network access and Collection's sort function now.

-The purpose of this is for study.
+The purpose of making this is for study.

 ## Licence